idameitil/polyphenol-oxidases/README.md

 One proteome per fungal order were manually selected and saved in `data/proteome-tree/fungal-order-representatives.xlsx`.

+A file with the above proteomes and proteomes of lignin-degraders is saved in `data/proteome-tree/fungal-order-representatives.xlsx`.

 ## Get sequences from selected proteomes
 In order to get the PPO sequences from the selected proteomes, run `python src/proteome-tree/get-proteome-sequences.py`.